AMReX-Astro/Castro/Docs/source/diffusion.rst

      USE_DIFFUSION=TRUE

-Thermal Diffusion related source codes are contained in the ``diffusion`` direction.
+Thermal Diffusion related source codes are contained in the ``diffusion`` directory.
 Thermal Diffusion is treated explicitly, by constructing the contribution to the evolution as a source term.
 This is time-centered to achieve second-order accuracy in time.